glue-viz/glue/doc/scripting_interface.rst

 The Terminal Window
 -------------------

 The terminal window provides an IPython shell with access to the variables used by Glue.
-As you become familiar with the Glue API, you can use this to inspect the state of Glue as it runs, analyze data in place, etc.
+You can use this to inspect the state of Glue as it runs, analyze data in place, etc.

-The main variables in the available by default form the termainal window are ``data_collection``, ``dc`` (an alias to ``data_collection``), and ``hub``.
+The main variables available by default form the termainal window are ``data_collection``, ``dc`` (an alias to ``data_collection``), and ``hub``.

+In addition, you can drag individual datasets or subsets into the terminal, and assign them to local variables.

 Essential API
 -------------